-In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2014, on our consideration of the Tuscaloosa County Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Tuscaloosa County Commission's internal control over financial reporting the Tuscaloosa County Commission's internal control over financial reporting the Tuscaloosa County Commission's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated August 12, 2015, on our consideration of the Tuscaloosa County Commission's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing on internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Tuscaloosa County Commission's internal control over financial reporting and compliance.